 The Echocardiography certificate gives you the skills to be a competent entry-level cardiac sonographer.
-Echocardiographers use sonographic equipment to detect possible blood clots inside the heart, fluid buildup in the pericardium or other abnormalities.
-Echocardiography is also used to detect heart problems in infants and children.
+Echocardiographers, who are also called cardiac ultrasound technologists, use sonographic equipment to detect possible blood clots inside the heart, fluid buildup in the pericardium or other abnormalities.
+Echocardiography is also used to detect heart problems in the fetus, infants, children and adults.

 Students who enter the program are often graduates of other allied health programs such as Radiologic Technology, but some enter the program with a bachelor's degree and the required prerequisites.

-Upon successful completion of the program, the student will be eligible to sit for the American Registry for Diagnostic Medical Sonography (ARDMS) exam.
+Upon successful completion of the program, the student will be eligible to sit for the American Registry for Diagnostic Medical Sonography (ARDMS) exam in Adult Echocardiography.

 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation.